 The first game was somewhat lopsided with the USA team scoring way to many runs.
 Something had to change or it was going to be a very long tour.
 We spent a few days trying to level the field and put up temporary home run fences, backstops etc… After we played in Dynamo stadium we headed to a smaller stadium in Kiev called “Start Stadium” (above) .
 This stadium had a dark history as it was host to a game during WWII known as the Death Match.
 The story goes… German’s had occupied Ukraine and in a way of winning over the locals played a Russian team made up of “bakers” who were actually ex-pro players from the Russian leagues.
 The Russians won the game even though they were warned by the SS not to win.

-According to the story we were told in Kiev, after the soccer game about 10 players from the team were placed in concentration camps and several were shot.
-Well… when the USA players heard this story, they re-thought the game plan for this makeshift ballpark because they were the first American Pro baseball team to play on the field.
 After some internal discussion, it was determined to not “go as hard “ for this game.
 USA won but not so lopsided.
 It was a good time to show diplomacy in this tour to say the least.
 After the second series they decided to create the “UNITY” games and hold a mock draft and split the teams up more evenly to the satisfaction of the Soviets and USA.